 Workplace Exposure Limits for Airborne Contaminants (WEL List)

 Nine chemicals were initially excluded from the transition pending further review.
-Safe Work Australia has now re‑assessed these chemicals, responding to concerns raised by some employer groups, and confirmed that their current exposure limits do not adequately protect workers.
+Safe Work Australia (SWA) has now re‑assessed these chemicals, responding to concerns raised by some employer groups, and confirmed that their current exposure limits do not adequately protect workers.

 The chemicals include several known or suspected carcinogens: benzene, formaldehyde, respirable crystalline silica, chlorine, copper, hydrogen cyanide, hydrogen sulphide, nitrogen dioxide, and titanium dioxide.